The Outdoor Ministry program of the Wisconsin Conference:

 Some wonder about the future of Christianity.
 Some wonder at the future of the church.
 Some wonder about the structure of the family.
 Our United Church of Christ camps give us an answer.
 It is one of resounding hope and promise.

-I was the Director of the Mom and Me camp at Pilgrim Center, a three-day event that hosts Mom’s and their kindergarten through second-grade child.
+I was the Director of the Mom and Me camp at Pilgrim Center [now Daycholah Center], a three-day event that hosts Mom’s and their kindergarten through second-grade child.
 I was able to observe and behold the Christian community in action.

 I saw counselors watching for the “outcast” Tenderfoot camper, placing them in the center of acceptance.
 I heard songs of thanksgiving for bounty and goodness sung by 140 people of all ages at meal times.
 I observed vespers of the Junior-highs around the fire pit, where curling smoke was a veritable sign of prayers going forth into the world and into the heart of God.
 I saw the grace of Senior High campers dance an interpretation to the glory of God’s word and deed.
 And I watched with thanksgiving as they encouraged and applauded our first grade violinist as she shared her gift of music for the mealtime prayer.
 I was overjoyed with the heartfelt dialogue of 14 Moms as they talked of their own faith, their struggles and hopes for their children and families.
 I heard of the importance of their faith journey.
 And I heard love for their Savior, Jesus Christ.